ncatlab/nlab-content/pages/8/5/5/0/558/content.md

 What this actually means in detail depends on which definition of [[∞Grpd]] is being used and to which precise incarnation of [[Top]] it is being compared to.

-There are some definitions of [[∞-groupoid]]s for which the homotopy hypothesis is a proven _theorem_ .
+There are some definitions of [[∞-groupoids]] for which the homotopy hypothesis is a proven _theorem_, notably for the usual definition via [[Kan complexes]] (see at *[[classical model structure on simplicial sets]]*).

 Depending on where in the spectrum between [[geometric definitions of higher categories]] and [[algebraic definitions of higher categories]] a given definition of $\infty$-groupoids is located, the statement may be more or less obvious.

-For instance there is some justification for _defining_ an $\infty$-groupoid to _be_ equivalently a topological space (considered modulo weak homotopy equivalence).
+For instance there is some justification for _defining_ an $\infty$-groupoid to _be_ equivalently a topological space considered modulo weak homotopy equivalence (see at *[[classical model structure on topological spaces]]*).
 For this definition the homotopy hypothesis is of course a tautology.

 A definition of $\infty$-groupoid that is still very geometrical but much more combinatorial is that given by [[Kan complexes]].
 For these the homotopy hypothesis has a (non-trivial but fairly tractable) proof.
-The equivalence between Kan complexes and [[CW-complex]]es obtained this way is at the heart of all traditional [[homotopy theory]].
+The equivalence between Kan complexes and [[CW-complexes]] obtained this way is at the heart of all traditional [[homotopy theory]].

 A genuine algebraic definition of $\infty$-groupoids for which the homotopy theory has a (non-trivial but tractable) proof is given by [[algebraic Kan complex]]es.